 Nomenclature system for cultivated bananas

 The nomenclature system used to classify banana cultivars was developed by Norman Simmonds and Kenneth Shepherd in 1955.
-It classifies cultivated bananas into genome groups, according to the relative contribution of their ancestral wild species, and into subgroups, sets of cultivars that are related to each other through somatic mutations.
+It classifies cultivated bananas into genome groups, according to the relative contribution of their ancestral wild species, and into subgroups, sets of closely related cultivars.
 This system eliminates almost all the difficulties and inconsistencies of a taxonomy based on Musa paradisiaca and Musa sapientum.
-However, due to difficulties in assigning bananas to their corresponding groups and subgroups, there are inconsistencies in the way the system is applied.
+However, due to difficulties in assigning certain cultivars to a subgroup, and to a lesser extent to a group, there are inconsistencies in the way the system has been applied.
 Adding to the confusion is the continued use of Latin binomials to classify cultivated bananas.
 Cultivated bananas are unusual in not having a Latin scientific name.

 Simmonds and Shepherd's genome-based system

 In this system, bananas, at least the ones that are related to Musa acuminata and Musa balbisiana, are classified according to the relative contribution of these species designated by the letter A, for acuminata, and B, for balbisiana.
-A cultivar is assigned to a genome group according to the number of chromosome sets in its genome (its ploidy) and the species that donated them.
+A cultivar is assigned to a genome group according to the number of chromosome sets in its genome (its ploidy) and the species that donated them (see Domestication of the banana).
 Diploid cultivars can belong to the AA or AB genome group, while triploid cultivars fall into three genome groups: AAA, AAB and ABB (see the cultivar diversity portal).

 Some taxonomists recognize a BBB genome group, but its existence has not been conclusively demonstrated.
 Tetraploid cultivars are mostly hybrids produced by breeders.

 Genome groups are further divided into subgroups usually defined as a set of cultivars derived from each other through somatic mutations.
 On the basis of this system, cultivar names are put between inverted commas and preceded by the name of the genus and when known, the name of the group and subgroup.
-For example: Musa AAA (Cavendish subgroup) 'Robusta'.
+For example: Musa (AAA group Cavendish subgroup) 'Robusta'.

 The system is based on 15 characters that were chosen because they are different in Musa acuminata and Musa balbisiana.
 Each character is scored on a scale from one (typical Musa acuminata) to five (typical Musa balbisiana).
 The possible total scores range from a minimum of 15 to a maximum of 75.
 The expected scores are 15 for AA and AAA, 35 for AAB, 45 for AB, 55 for ABB and 75 for BB.